Bfsalazarb/simple-table-app/README.md

 # simple-table-app

-IOS app on Swift 4.0 using UIKit.
+IOS app using Swift 4.0 and UIKit.
 Uses an API to poblate UITable with information.

 Some Features:
 - The table cells shows the full title of the object, part of the description, and an image preview if available